hydroGR/evalhyd/__source/python/functions/evalhyd.evald.rst

    :Parameters:

        q_obs: `numpy.ndarray`
            1D or 2D array of streamflow observations.
+Time steps with missing observations must be assigned `numpy.nan` values.
+           Those time steps will be ignored both in the observations and in the predictions before the *metrics* are computed.
+           Observations and predictions must feature the same number of dimensions and they must be broadcastable.
-           shape: (time,) or (1, time)
+           shape: (time,) or (1+, time)

        q_prd: `numpy.ndarray`
            1D or 2D array of streamflow predictions.
+Time steps with missing predictions must be assigned `numpy.nan` values.
+           Those time steps will be ignored both in the observations and the predictions before the *metrics* are computed.
+           Observations and predictions must feature the same number of dimensions and they must be broadcastable.
            shape: (time,) or (1+, time)

        metrics: `List[str]`